The Launch of Facebook Shops

 It seems the announcement of Facebook Shops could not have come at a better time.
 With small businesses around the world looking for other opportunities to drive sales while stores are closed, social commerce could be a key avenue to support small businesses through this pandemic.

-Which begs the question, how do advertisers respond to, what seems like the evolution of social commerce and how does this shift impacts marketing strategies.
+Which begs the questions, how do advertisers respond to, what seems like the evolution of social commerce? and how does this shift impacts marketing strategies?

 Marketing Strategies